 The NC comprises four (4) non-executive Directors, the majority of whom, including the NC Chairman, are independent Directors.
 The Lead Independent Director is also a member of the NC.
 The name of each NC member as at the date of this Annual Report is set out in the Corporate Information section of this Annual Report.
+With the retirement of Mr Lim, who is a NC member, at this AGM, the NC will have two (2) independent Directors whose continued appointment as independent Directors will be subject to shareholders' approval under the Two-Tiered Vote as mentioned under Provision 2.1.
+Should the said approvals be obtained, the composition of the NC will still satisfy the requirements pursuant to Provision 4.2.

 During the year review, the NC assessed the performance of each Director, each Board Committee and the Board as a whole and made the requisite recommendations to the Board on the re-nomination and re-election of Directors in accordance with the Constitution of the Company, the SGX-ST Listing Manual and as contemplated by the Code.
 When considering the nomination of Directors for re-election or re-appointment, the NC took into account their competencies, commitment, contribution and performance (for example, attendance, preparedness, participation and candour) as well as their overall contributions to the effectiveness of the Board.
-The NC is satisfied with the overall results of the performance evaluation and the composition of the Board, and will not be proposing new members to be appointed to the Board at the forthcoming annual general meeting of the Company ("AGM").
+The NC is satisfied with the overall results of the performance evaluation and the composition of the Board, and will not be proposing new members to be appointed to the Board at the forthcoming AGM.
 The Board has considered and endorsed the recommendations of the NC.